Search for a resonance decaying into a scalar particle and a Higgs boson in the final state with two bottom quarks and two photons with 199 fb$^{-1}$ of data collected at $\sqrt{s}$=13 and 13.6 TeV with the ATLAS detector: Systematic uncertainties

 \section{Systematic uncertainties}

 Experimental and theory systematic uncertainties are considered both for signal and the different types of background processes.
-They can affect the yield (for example the uncertainty in the luminosity or the Higgs boson branching ratios), the shape of the PNN score distribution (uncertainties related to $\gamma\gamma$+jets background), or both (for example the experimental uncertainties).
+Even for the mass point with the largest systematic uncertainty, the results are dominated by the statistical uncertainty.
+The systematic uncertainties can affect the yield (for example the uncertainty in the luminosity or the Higgs boson branching ratios), the shape of the PNN score distribution (uncertainties related to $\gamma\gamma$+jets background), or both (for example the experimental uncertainties).
 These uncertainties are computed independently for Run~2 and Run~3.
 The uncertainties in the luminosity, normalisation factors for the \yy+jets process, flavour-tagging and all uncertainties related to photons (trigger, calibration, identification and isolation) are not correlated between the two data-taking periods, while all theory and other experimental uncertainties are treated as fully correlated between the two data-taking periods.
 The uncertainties are also computed separately for the 1 $b$-tagged and 2 $b$-tagged categories.
 Systematic uncertainties are pruned if their variation is smaller than 0.5\% in yield or, for shape systematics, in the maximal per-bin deviation after yield normalisation.

 Experimental systematic uncertainties are related to the luminosity, diphoton trigger, the photon and jet energy scale and resolution, as well as the photon identification and the jet flavour tagging.
 They are applied to the signal and all background processes.
 Their impact on the signal and backgrounds yields are of the order of a few percent.